DevExpert250802/Operating-System/README.md

   - page fault
 - [Pure Demand Paging](https://practice.geeksforgeeks.org/problems/what-is-pure-demand-paging)
 - Swap Space
-  - Section of hard disk used for implementing Virtual Mem. in swap
+  - Section of the hard disk used for implementing Virtual Mem. in swap
 - What is Page Fault?
 - Page Replacement Algo
   - FIFO
   - Optimal Page Replacement
   - LRU
-- What is Frame Rate
+- What is the Frame Rate
 - [Most Asked Questions (Thrashing)](https://practice.geeksforgeeks.org/problems/thrashing-in-os)
   - What?
     - Low CPU Utilisation->Degree of Multiprogramming increases->More Page Fault->Cycle Continues->Thrashing occurs->Page fault occurs tremendously->CPU utilisation decrease sharply
   - Cause of Thrashing?
   - Solution to Thrashing?
     - use priority based replacement algo
-    - allocate the exact no. of frames that are actually required
+    - allocate the exact number of frames that are actually required
-- Can we replace physical memory i.e, RAM with virtual memory?
+- Can we replace physical memory i.e., RAM with virtual memory?
-- Is performance of virtual memory and physical memory same?
+- Is the performance of virtual memory and physical memory the same?
 </details>